ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/pos/index.md

 ### Comparison to proof-of-work {#comparison-to-proof-of-work}

-Ethereum originally used proof-of-work algorithm but switched to proof-of-stake in September 2022.
+Ethereum originally used proof-of-work but switched to proof-of-stake in September 2022.
 PoS offers several advantages over PoW, such as:

 - better energy efficiency – there is no need to use lots of energy on proof-of-work computations
 - lower barriers to entry, reduced hardware requirements – there is no need for elite hardware to stand a chance of creating new blocks